-Not all bricks are alike.
-Paving bricks are harder than the others because they're fired at a higher temperature -- and this makes them more suitable for paving.
+You'll need to pick out the right brick for your project and budget, and not all bricks are alike.
+Paving bricks are harder than standard bricks because they're fired at a higher temperature -- and this makes them more suitable for paving.
 When you buy new brick, you know what you're getting.
 But when you buy reclaimed brick, be sure you confirm you're buying true paving brick.
-Pavers are often larger and sometimes have a shiny surface (especially the oldest ones), and may have type imprinted on them, but not always.
+Pavers are often larger and sometimes have a shiny surface (especially the older ones), and may have type imprinted on them, but not always.
 If in doubt, knock two bricks together.
 Pavers will have a bit of ring to them.
 Softer bricks will make more of a thud.

-You will also find a variety of colors, as well as tumbled and beveled bricks, that offer a slightly different style.
-The bricks used in the project illustrated here are Bourbon Street pavers from Boral Bricks (www.boralbricks.com).
-Concrete pavers, though not the same thing as brick, come in similar shapes and sizes, and are installed in much the same way, so you may wish to consider this alternative.
+You will also find a variety of colors, as well as tumbled and beveled bricks, that offer different styles.
+Concrete pavers, though not the same thing as brick, come in similar shapes and sizes and are installed in much the same way, so you may wish to consider them.

 Paths should be at least 3 feet wide, but you'll appreciate a 4-foot-wide path a lot more.
 Use the path to connect entrances (to your home and garage, for instance) and different areas of the yard.
 A brick path can unify spaces outdoors the same way flooring does indoors.

 Installing brick is one of the more laborious outdoor projects you can attempt, and it's important to approach it realistically.
 Many homeowners see a patio or path as a weekend project.
-Often, that's overly optimistic (certainly, for larger projects).
-But if that's your goal, have all the planning done beforehand, and do all you can to reduce labor: Rent a tiller to loosen soil so it's easier to excavate, a vibratory compactor rather than a hand tamper, and a masonry saw for easy brick cutting.
+Often that's overly optimistic.
+But if that's your goal, have all the planning done beforehand, and do all you can to reduce labor.
+Rent a tiller to loosen soil so it's easier to excavate, use a vibratory compactor rather than a hand tamper, and have a masonry saw on hand for easy brick cutting.
 When you have material delivered, have it placed as close to the work site as possible.
-(Unless hauling 20 wheelbarrow loads of paver base across the yard sounds like a snap!)
 And if you can recruit help, do so.

 It's best to apply half the base, compact it, then apply the rest and compact it again.
 To achieve a smooth final surface, use a rake to fill in low spots with more base or shave off high spots, and continue to compact the base until the entire area is smooth and even.
 Laying landscape fabric over the compacted base before adding sand gives the installation more stability.

-Use plastic edging to define the perimeter of your paving, whether it's straight edges or curves.
+Use plastic edging to define the perimeter of your paving area, whether it's straight edges or curves.
 Hold it in place with stakes.